brianfoshee/100-Days-of-SwiftUI/README.md

 `InsettableShape`.
 This is a shape that can be inset – reduced inwards – by a certain amount to produce another shape.

+`CGAffineTransform`, which describes how a path or view should be rotated, scaled, or sheared; and the second is `even-odd fills`, which allow us to control how overlapping shapes should be rendered.

+even-odd fills:
+`.fill(.red, style: FillStyle(eoFill: true))`

 # Day 42
 27 April
 https://www.hackingwithswift.com/100/swiftui/42